-Sales which directly result from a viewing at the Gallery, are also subject to a 30% commission within 90 days of leaving the Gallery.
-Collecting a commission under these circumstances is a common practice in artist-run centres, provided that the sale occurs within a 90-day window.
+Sales which directly resulted from a viewing at the Gallery, are also subject to a commission within 60 days of leaving the gallery.
+Collecting a commission under these circumstances is a common practice in artist-run centres, provided that the sale occurs within a 60-day window.

-For example: A piece does not sell while hanging at the Gallery and is returned to the artist.
+For example: A piece does not sell while hanging at the gallery and is returned to the artist.
 A visitor who saw the work at the Gallery contacts the artist afterwards to purchase the work.
-That sale is a direct result of the exhibition at the Gallery and is subject to commission.
+That sale is a direct result of the exhibition at the Gallery.